Bliksempie/fractured-world/chronicles/014-the-new-world.md

 In the fractured remains of the old world, the title of "merchant" no longer means prosperity.
 It means movement, cunning, and just enough trust to survive one more deal.
 These individuals travel the deadlands with patched carts, mutated pack beasts, or solar-powered bikes cobbled from rusted dreams.
 They trade in parts, rumors, and memories.
 Some are former engineers.
 Some are killers.
 A few are said to be former Gravebloomers who found a way to coexist with the infection.
 All of them carry relics of the old world — often more useful than you'd expect.

-<blockquote>"You got food, I got filters.
+> "You got food, I got filters.
 You got stories, I got bullets.
-Let's pretend the world still spins, yeah?"</blockquote>
+Let's pretend the world still spins, yeah?"

 - Merchants can appear in ruined outposts, crossroads, or safe zones.
 - Inventory rotates based on region, time passed, and major world events.